 Convenience is everything when it comes to vacations.
 That’s why there is a big number of Greek islands that can be accessed directly from abroad without making a stop in Athens; see, airlines have finally taken the hint, and now offer

-Therefore, you can opt for the ease of not having to deal with the hassle of connecting flights and travel straight to the Greek island of your choice no matter what type of vacations you want to experience; whether you want to go to party mayhem or a tranquil paradise, you can, cause Greece has it all!
+Therefore, you can opt for the ease of not having to deal with the hassle of connecting flights and travel straight to the Greek island of your choice no matter what type of vacation you want to experience; whether you want to go to party mayhem or a tranquil paradise, you can, cause Greece has it all!

 How to Get Around

-Naxos - credits: saiko3p/Shutterstock.com
+Naxos, Greece travel - credits: saiko3p/Shutterstock.com

 As expected, the latter choice is not the one your wallet is going to be happy about.
 Regardless, taxis have their pros: you don’t need to know the way to your destination, avoiding hours of getting lost in the intricate streets of the Greek islands, while you can drink as much as you want without being worried about the consequences –all within reason, that is, please don’t try to give yourself alcohol-poisoning.